Naiguatá, Venezuela: What to pack, what to wear, and when to go [2024]

 • Plug adapter

-A plug adapter that supports outlet types A and B. Be careful to find the correct kind.
-The vast majority of adapters currently sold are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Be sure to get the right type.
+A lot of adapters on sale are just plugs and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most areas.

 • Power bank for devices